 Neither is it a Catch-22 but Soren Sorensen leads us to a decision.

-Beer is the answer, quite simply Sorensen, working at Carlsberg Labs, the very same labs in which Hansen isolated the Lager strain of yeast, the same labs that Claussen identified the so called British yeast sometime after realising that the acidity of the wort was a major factor in fermentability and thus the final beer introduced a scale to measure, report and compare.
+Quite simply Sorensen, working at Carlsberg Labs, the very same labs in which Hansen isolated the Lager strain of yeast, the same labs that Claussen identified the so called British yeast.
+It was Soren Sorenson realising that the acidity of the wort was a major factor in the fermentability and thus the final beer introduced a scale to measure, report and compare.
+He called this scale pH.

 Next time you eat a peach imagine the revisions of decisions, the blind men in the alley without the compass of pH and thank your humble beer (or rejoice if you like, you really should)